paris-saclay-cds/ramp-board/doc/contribute.rst

     db_owner: postgres
     db_cluster_name: postgres

-The above settings are used by ``Travis Cl`` which is a continuous integration service hosted at ``GitHub``.
-Therefore, you need to change them to your local settings.
+You need to change <postgres> to your local settings.

 ``db_owner`` is the owner of your database.
 If you don't know who is the owner of your database you can find it out by typing in your terminal::